 The purpose of RJ Working is to strengthen and support the children and young people of Cornwall, it follows that our organisation is wholly committed to their safety and welfare.
 We are committed to child-centred practice and we seek to understand children's lived experience through listening carefully to children and young people.
 This commitment is confirmed by the DfE guidance 'Listening to and involving Children and Young People' (2014).

-We promote the safety and welfare of children and young people through our work in schools, and with staff who work in health and education.
-RJ Working CIC may be in a position to contribute to a culture of co-ordination and co-operation, and support communication and shared learning to promote children's safety and welfare.
-In particular our work seeks to support practitioners developing lasting and trusting relationships with children and their families.
-We understand our responsibility to follow the lead of our Local Safeguarding Partnership (between the Local Authority, Health and the Police) in terms of local arrangements for co-ordination and co-operation.
+We promote the safety and welfare of children and young people through our work in schools, who are pivotal to safeguarding, and with staff who work in health and education.
+RJ Working CIO may be in a position to contribute to a culture of co-ordination and co-operation, and support communication and shared learning to promote children's safety and welfare.
+In particular our work seeks to support young people's lasting and trusting relationships with each other and the adults in their lives.
+We understand our responsibility to follow the lead of our Local Safeguarding Partnership (between the Local Authority, Health and the Police) in terms of local arrangements for co-ordination and cooperation.
+We understand that strong multi-agency and multi-disciplinary working is vital to identifying and responding to the needs of children and families.
+Successful outcomes for children depend on strong multi-agency partnership working across the whole system of help, support and protection including effective work from all agencies with parents, carers, and families.